Prostate Problems: Enlarged Prostate

 - Cystoscopy – viewing the urethra and/or bladder using a small flexible scope

 - Urodynamic Pressure – a flow study that tests the inside bladder pressure during urination

 - Ultrasound of the kidney or the prostate

-Various medications treat BPH symptoms.
+The good news is this ailment is easily treatable.
+So what can you expect during the treatment process?
 In some men, a combination of drugs may work best.
-If diagnosed, we will discuss all options.
-Together, we can decide whether medication, minimally invasive therapy or surgical treatment is best for you.
+If diagnosed, we will discuss all options and together, we can decide whether medication, minimally invasive therapy or surgical treatment is best for you.